Leonard Betts

 "Leonard Betts" is the twelfth episode of the fourth season of the American science fiction television series The X-Files.
 It premiered on the Fox network on January 26, 1997.
 It was written by Vince Gilligan, John Shiban, and Frank Spotnitz, directed by Kim Manners, and featured a guest appearance by Paul McCrane as Leonard Betts/Albert Tanner.
 The episode is a "Monster-of-the-Week" story, unconnected to the series' wider mythology.
-"Leonard Betts" was Fox's lead-out program following Super Bowl XXXI and was the most watched episode of the series, receiving a Nielsen household rating of 17.2, being watched by 29.1 million people in its initial broadcast.
-The episode received positive reviews, with critics commenting positively on the character of Betts and McCrane's performance.
+Aired following Super Bowl XXXI, "Leonard Betts" became Fox's debut Super Bowl lead-out program since the network acquired NFL broadcast rights in 1994.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 Mulder is a believer in the paranormal, while the skeptical Scully has been assigned to debunk his work.
 In this episode, Mulder and Scully investigate the supposed death and regeneration of an emergency medical technician (EMT) named Leonard Betts, a mutant who subsists on cancer and can regenerate severed body parts.

 "Leonard Betts" was a story milestone for the series, introducing the detection of Agent Scully's cancer, which would go on to play a larger role in the latter part of season four and much of season five.
 In addition, the episode has been analyzed for its themes of physical drives and psychological egoism.
 The production for the episode required several physically exerting stunts coupled with special effects in order to bring the illusions of the episode to life.
+The episode received positive reviews, with critics commenting positively on the character of Betts and McCrane's performance, and still ranks as the most watched episode of the series, receiving a Nielsen household rating of 17.2, being watched by 29.1 million people in its initial broadcast.